gerardPlanella/LSPE-EGNN/blogpost.md

 resulting in more expressive node embeddings.
 The structural encoding component focuses on connectivity patterns and neighbourhood information, while the positional encoding component provides topological information into the node representations.
-Incorporating LSPE into GNNs offers several benefits.
-It enhances the GNN’s capability to better capture both local and global graph characteristics, enabling better handling of complex graph structures.
+Incorporating LSPE into GNNs enhances the GNN’s capability to better capture both local and global graph characteristics, enabling better handling of complex graph structures.
 The learnable nature of the encodings allows the model to adapt and optimize representations for specific tasks, making it suitable for diverse graphs with varying structural and